matteobarbieri/covid2019-data-analysis/README.md

 ## Data source

-Data come from this repo: https://github.com/CSSEGISandData/COVID-19.git, if you want to be sure to have the latest data please add that one as a remote for the **master** branch (and then merge on the **notebooks** branch)!
+Data for all countries come from this repo: https://github.com/CSSEGISandData/COVID-19.git, which is included as a submodule in folder `data-world`.
+Data for italian regions is included in submodule `data-ita` (remote repo https://github.com/pcm-dpc/COVID-19.git.
+Make sure to clone recursively both submodules.

 ## Plots